 The Mystery of the S.S.
 Waratah

 The 9,339 ton steamship had been built in Glasgow the previous year for the Blue Anchor Line.
 She was a luxurious passenger liner, but also intended as an emigrant ship for the UK-Australia run.
 Her salon walls were decorated with crimson waratahs, floral emblem of New South Wales.
-Although not carrying radio or telegraphic equipment, the Waratah boasted many innovative features, including a distillery capable of producing 5,500 gallons of fresh water per day.
+Although not carrying radio or telegraphic equipment, S.S.
+Waratah boasted many innovative features, including a distillery capable of producing 5,500 gallons of fresh water per day.
 With eight watertight compartments she was (like the Titanic then under construction in Belfast) considered unsinkable.
 Her captain, Josiah Ilbery, had served the Blue Anchor Line for over 40 years and was very highly regarded.

 On April 27 1909 the ship had left London for her second voyage to Sydney carrying 22 cabin passengers and almost 200 emigrants; the latter housed in dormitories in the hold.
 The ship experienced no bad weather and the passage was uneventful.